Camp Chesterfield: Historic district

 Camp Chesterfield was added to the National Register of Historic places because of its significance as a Spiritualist Camp of a type that was widespread in the eastern and Midwestern United States at the start of the 19th century.
-As was typical for the design of these camps, is contain a common public space at its center surrounded by closely spaced residences.
+As was typical for the design of these camps, it contained a common public space at its center surrounded by closely spaced residences.
 Simple tents and wooden summer cabins were used at Camp Chesterfield's start in 1890.
 Shared facilities such as a dining hall, lodging house, tent auditorium, and two seance cabins were also present.
 None of these structures still exist.
 As the movement gained in significance at the turn of the century, permanent buildings were added including a church, meeting house, and homes.
 Several of these buildings still exist, including a 1914 two-story hotel.
 The last major development phase of the camp occurred after World War II, including a 1949 hotel, 1954 cathedral, and a 1958 art gallery.

 The historic site consists of 40 contributing buildings, 9 structures, and 2 objects.
 The structures include several stone bridges and a stone sweathouse; the objects are a Native American memorial and a totem pole.